KorfLab/viterbi/README.md

 leaving the exon state is the reciprocal, or 0.01 (as shown above).
 The probability of staying in the state is then 1 - the exit probability.

+In other words, for the HMM described above, exons have an expected length of 100 and introns are 50.